mohamedaliznidi/the-book-of-bugs-n-charms/css/container-queries.md

 }
 ```

-### Issue 3: Browser Support
+### Curse 3: The Ancient Browser Limitation Hex
-Container queries are relatively new and may not be supported in older browsers.
+Container divination is a relatively new mystical art and may not be recognized by older browser spirits.

-**Solution:**
+**Counter-Spell:**
-Use feature detection and fallbacks:
+Use feature detection and protective fallback enchantments:
 ```css
 /* Fallback styles */
 .card {